switchnick/NodeSense/README.md

 # NodeSense
 A basic example of using a NodeJS backend to integrate with the Qlik Sense Server Mashup API.
-NTOE: This solution is built to make configuration/distirbution simple and provide a foundation for understanding how to create such an environment.
+NOTE: This solution is built to make configuration/distribution simple and provide a foundation for understanding how to create such an environment.
 It is not designed as a basis for a production solution, however, you may wish to change some elements to make the solution more dynamic for your environment.

 Pre-requisites:
 - NodeJS